On the cover of the October 2003 issue of Horological

 challenging project and to apply the high standards expected for such a monumental effort.

-This is a four train, quarter striking movement with the fourth train driving the
+This is a four train, quarter striking movement with the fourth train

-astronomical systems.
-The escapement is based on Harrison's H1 design and is driven by
+driving the astronomical systems.
+The escapement is based on Harrison's

-dual swinging-frame remontoire.
-The clock's functions include: 400 year perpetual
+functions include: 400 year perpetual calendar, equation of time,

-calendar, equation of time, sidereal time, sun/moon rise and set, moon's phase and age,
+sidereal time, sun/moon rise and set, moon's phase and age, tides,

-tides, solar/lunar eclipses, planisphere, tellurium, and full-featured orrery to
+solar/lunar eclipses, planisphere, tellurium, and full-featured

 You can see the developmental stages leading to this model as well as the construction